Geoffrey Pattie: Ministerial office

 Civil Aviation, Space and Technology.
 During his time in office he was actively involved in the initiation of a number of national and international technology projects.
 These included the Alvey Programme, which ceased when he left office after the 1987 General Election, and several projects of the European Commission, such as Eureka and ESPRIT.

 He was appointed to the Privy Council in the 1987 New Year Honours.

 Immediately after he left ministerial office he was created Knight Bachelor in the 1987 Birthday Honours List.

 He was vice-chairman of the Conservative Party in 1990.

+Voluntary roles

+Pattie served as Chairman of the Intellectual Property Institute from 1994 to 1999, and served on the Board of Governors of the British Film Institute while serving as an MP.

+Personal life and death

+Pattie was a practising Anglican and was a member of the General Synod of the Church of England from 1970 to 1975.

+Pattie married Tuëma Eyre-Maunsell in 1960, and together they had two children.
+He died at home in Duncton, West Sussex, on 8 October 2024, at the age of 88.